Beefy Bacon and Beer Baked Ziti

 Cook Time 30 minutes

 Beefy Bacon and Beer Baked Ziti is your new favorite comfort food dish!
-Easy beefy pasta recipe loaded with bacon and melty cheese goodness.
+Easy beefy pasta recipe loaded with bacon and melty, cheesy goodness.

 Delicious Baked Ziti is a classic comforting recipe for an easy weeknight meal!
-This delicious twist adds the beef and bacon goodness of our favorite Bacon, Beer, and Cheese Sloppy Joes into a hearty Pasta Dish.
-The warm flavors and melty cheese make it an instant favorite meal and sure to be a hit with everyone in the family!
+This delicious twist adds the meaty flavors of our favorite Bacon, Beer, and Cheese Sloppy Joes into a hearty Pasta Dish.
+The warm flavors and melty cheese make it an instant favorite and is sure to be a hit with everyone in the family!

 Casserole-style dishes like baked ziti are always a great recipe for a big family dinner.
 They’re easy, filling, and you don’t have to worry about baking different parts of the dinner separately.
 Just combine the prepped ingredients, and bake them all in one pan for the perfect Main Dish you know everyone will love.